strimzi/strimzi.github.io/_posts/2020-09-06-how-the-system-tests-works.md

 date: 2020-09-06
 author: maros_orsak
 ---
-In [previous blog post](https://strimzi.io/blog/2020/09/21/introduction-to-system-tests/) related on testing we learned about our unit tests, integration tests and how they differ from system tests.
+In the [previous blog post](https://strimzi.io/blog/2020/09/21/introduction-to-system-tests/) related to testing we learned about our unit tests, integration tests and how they differ from system tests.
-Furthermore, we showed up how to run them on Kubernetes cluster.
+Furthermore, we showed how you can run them on a Kubernetes cluster.
-But, we did not cover whole understanding of the system tests.
+But, we did not cover system tests themselves in any great detail.
-In this blog post we will take a closer look at our system tests.
+So in this blog post we will take a closer look at our system tests.

 ## Introduction

-The whole ecosystem behind system tests is encapsulated in two mandatory things.
+The system tests reply on two mandatory things.
-First the `Resources`, creates the whole testing environment.
+First, the `Resources` class is responsible for creating the testing environment.
-Second the auxiliary classes, which are divided into the classic static methods `Utils`, internal clients, `Apache Kafka Clients` for the external communication, Kubernetes client, `Constants.java` and `Environment.java`.
+Second, a number of auxiliary classes, which are divided into the classic `Utils`-style static methods, internal clients, the Apache Kafka Clients for the external communication, Kubernetes client, `Constants.java` and `Environment.java`.
-Main idea is to make the system tests and its resources easily modifiable and writable in the fluent way.
-Before, we dive into our `Resources` we need to understand the lifecycle of system tests.
+Main idea is to make the system test and its resources easily modifiable and writable in the fluent way.
+Before, we dive into the `Resources` class, we need to understand the lifecycle of system tests.

 ## Lifecycle of tests

-Like any other test life cycle, we follow the [SEVT](http://xunitpatterns.com/Four%20Phase%20Test.html) convention.
+Like any other test lifecycle, we follow the [SEVT](http://xunitpatterns.com/Four%20Phase%20Test.html) convention.
 [SEVT](http://xunitpatterns.com/Four%20Phase%20Test.html) stands for Setup, Exercise, Verify and Teardown.

-### Setup
+### Setup phase

-In `Setup phase` we perform following actions:
+In the Setup phase we perform the following actions:

-* Create namespace(s)
+* Create some namespace(s)
 * Deploy the Strimzi Cluster operator
-* Deploy the Kafka cluster and/or other components (optional)
+* Deploy a Kafka cluster and/or other components (optional)

 The reason why the last point is optional, is because we have some test cases where we might want to have a different kafka configuration for each test scenario, so creation of the Kafka cluster and other resources is done in the test phase.

-We create resources in Kubernetes cluster via classes in `resources` package, which allows you to deploy all components and, if needed, change theirs default configuration using a builder.
+We create resources in the Kubernetes cluster using classes in the `resources` package, which allows us to deploy all components and, if needed, change their default configurations using the builder pattern.
+We do this using three stacks, which are stored in the `ResourceManager` singleton instance.
+When we create a resource, we push it onto the relevant stack, so that we can clean up the resource at the end of the test (teardown phase).
-Currently, we have three stacks, which are stored in `ResourceManager` singleton instance — one for all test class resources, one for test method resources and one auxiliary, which always points to class or method stack.
+We have one stack for all test class resources, one for test method resources and one auxiliary, which always points to the class or method stack.
-You are allowed to create resources during execution of any test method.
+This allows us to create resources during the execution of any test method.
-Resource lifecycle implementation handles insertion of the resource on top of the stack and its deletion at the end of the test method/class (teardown phase).

-`ResourceManager` stores info, which stack is currently active (class or method) in the `pointer stack`.
+`ResourceManager` controls which stack is currently active in the `pointer stack`.
 You can change between class and method resources stack with method `ResourceManager.setMethodResources()` or `ResourceManager.setClassResources()`.
 Note that pointer stack is set automatically in `AbstractST.class` in `@BeforeAll` or `@BeforeEach` methods.